pgfmc/StartQ/README.md

 # StartQ
-API for Servers that auto restart
+API for Servers that auto restart jk